Monica Beverly Hillz: RuPaul's Drag Race

 In 2013, Dejesus-Anaya was a contestant on the fifth season of the American television reality competition RuPaul's Drag Race.
 Previously, she had auditioned for season 1 and season 3.
 During the show, it was widely commented that she seemed "excessively distracted".
 The reason became clear when during the show she came out as transgender during the elimination portion of episode 2 in which she fell into the bottom two.
 Speaking to the judges, she stated, "I feel I'm not here.
 I've just been holding a secret in and trying so hard.
 I'm not just a drag queen – I'm a transgendered woman."
 The producers have stated that the reveal was not a contrived part of the show; they found out about her identifying as transgender during the filming of the episode.
 Guest judges Kristen Johnston and Juliette Lewis both responded with supportive statements.
 As producer Tom Campbell stated, "We discovered at the same time as everyone else.
 It was not revealed at any time during the casting process and everyone learned about it at the same time."
 Fellow competitor and eventual season winner Jinkx Monsoon called Dejesus-Anaya her "hero" during the announcement.
+By this, she became the first “out” transgender person to publicly identify as such while competing on the show, and although fellow transgender alumni Kylie Sonique Love, Carmen Carrera, Stacy Layne Matthews, Kenya Michaels, Jiggly Caliente, and Lashauwn Beyond had competed before her, they all came out publicly as transgender after their runs on the show.